vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-left:20px" alt="Home Assistant logo" height="100px"></a>

-Here you find Home Assistant (lovelace) dashboard examples related to the custom integration **Afvalbeheer** which you can easily use on your own dashboards.
+Here you find Home Assistant (lovelace) dashboard examples related to the custom HACS integration **Afvalbeheer** which you can easily use on your own dashboards.

 Afvalbeheer is a Dutch and Belgium integration for a multiple company who pickup trash.
-This integration adds sensors to HA to show when specific "kliko" (or for people in the east of NL "otto") get picked up.
+This integration adds sensors to HA to show when specific "kliko" (or for people in the east of NL call it "otto") get picked up.

-Check the git repository to find all the options and if you can use it in your city at https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer/
+Check the git repository to find all the options and if you can use it in your city. https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer/

 ---
 ## Table of Contents